Luthey-Schulten-Lab/SummerSchool_2025/DNA/README.md

 | Boundary | silver | 32.5 |
 | SMC1 | black | 19.5 |
 | SMC2 | white | 19.5 |

+For the presentation on the last day, it would be nice to have a movie of the trajectory on one of your slides.
+For those who are interested in making a movie, I will work with whoever is interested in our extra time to make it.
+I have some commands to render each of the frames, and then to compile it into a `.mp4`.

 ## References
 [^gilbert2023]: Gilbert, Benjamin R., Zane R. Thornburg, Troy A. Brier, Jan A. Stevens, Fabian Grünewald, John E. Stone, Siewert J. Marrink, and Zaida Luthey-Schulten.
 “Dynamics of Chromosome Organization in a Minimal Bacterial Cell.”
 Frontiers in Cell and Developmental Biology 11 (August 9, 2023). https://doi.org/10.3389/fcell.2023.1214962.